 A minimum full-time class load is 12 credit hours.
 Students registering for 12 or more credit hours in either the fall or spring semester or for 8 or more in any summer session must have approval from an academic advisor.
 Students will not be allowed to take more than 19 credit hours for either the fall or spring semester or more than 13 credit hours in the summer unless required by their academic program.
-Exceptions will only be granted for students who have a G.P.A of at least 2.75, advisor recommendation, and Registrar approval.
+Exceptions may be granted for students who have a G.P.A of at least 2.75, advisor or Dean recommendation.